 But the great thing about lettuce is that it is hearty so it can grow in colder temperatures, and it also doesn’t take very long to produce a mature harvest.

-So if you want something healthy, green, and fast, then you should definitely consider lettuce.
+If you want something healthy, green, and fast, then you should definitely consider planting lettuce.

 Summer squash is probably one of my favorite vegetables to enjoy during the warmer months.
 It tastes delicious, is easy to grow, and produces quickly too.